ULHPC/puppet-slurm/README.md

 See `docs/contributing.md` for more details on the steps you shall follow to have this `Rakefile` working properly.

 ### Setup Requirements

 This module currently only works completely on Redhat / CentOS 7 over Puppet 4.x.
 Over operating systems and support for Puppet 5.x will eventually be added.
 Yet feel free to contribute to this module to help us extending the usage of this module.

+For simplicity, some key configuration decisions have been assumed, namely:

+* [MUNGE](https://github.com/dun/munge) will be used for shared key authentication, and the shared key can be provided to puppet via a URI.

 ## Forge Module Dependencies